hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/202__H_S_Chandramouli.md

 Reg  << Bhamatikara
 Vachaspati Mishra accepts DSV with NJV not EJV.
-That is not to say that he ​is against DSV.
+That is not to say that he is against DSV.
 Someone who has Bhamati reference for this may kindly quote the same, since I haven't studied Bhamati text proper.>>,